DarthAsh/CrowdLabel-QC/docs/REPORTS.md

-addition to the detected patterns, each assignment row reports what percentage of its timestamped YES/NO tags belong to a detected pattern window, how many tags land inside patterns, the total tags examined, how many answers were tagged in the assignment, and the tagging speed metrics for that assignment.
+addition to the detected patterns, each assignment row reports what percentage of its timestamped YES/NO tags belong to a detected pattern window, how many tags land inside patterns, the total tags examined, how many answers were tagged in the assignment, how many answer tags were present overall, and the tagging speed metrics for that assignment.

 The report returns a single entry for every tagger/assignment pair with the assignment identifiers and pattern(s) found when scanning that assignment's